Heart Rate Training Zones

 The Anaerobic Zone - 80% to 90%

 Training in this zone will develop your lactic acid system.
-In this zone your individual anaerobic threshold is found - sometimes referred to the point of deflection (POD).
-During these heart rates the amount of fat being utilised as the main source of energy is greatly reduced and glycogen stored in the muscle is predominantly used.
-One of the by-products of burning this glycogen, is the runners worst enemy, lactic acid.
+In this zone, your anaerobic threshold is found - sometimes referred to as the point of deflection (POD).
+During these heart rates, the amount of fat being utilised as the primary source of energy is greatly reduced and glycogen stored in the muscle is predominantly used.
+One of the by-products of burning this glycogen, is the runner's worst enemy, lactic acid.
 There is a point at which the body can no longer remove the lactic acid from the working muscles quickly enough.
 This happens at an individual heart rate for us all and is accompanied by a rapid rise in heart rate and a slowing of your running pace.
 This is your anaerobic threshold or POD.
-Through the correct training it is possible to delay the POD by being able to increase your ability to deal with the lactic acid for a longer period of time or by pushing the POD higher.
+Through the correct training, it is possible to delay the POD by being able to increase your ability to deal with the lactic acid for a longer period or by pushing the POD higher.

 The Red Line Zone 90% to 100%

-Training in this zone will only be possible for short periods of time.
-It effectively trains your fast twitch muscle fibres and helps to develop speed.
-This zone is reserved for interval running and only the very fit is able to train effectively within this zone.
+Training in this zone will only be possible for short periods.
+It effectively trains your fast-twitch muscle fibres and helps to develop speed.
+This zone is reserved for interval running, and only the very fit can train effectively within this zone.

 To determine your resting heart rate (HRrest) is very easy.
-Find somewhere nice and quite, lie down and relax.
+Find somewhere nice and quiet, lie down, and relax.
 Position a watch or clock where you can see the second hand.
-After 20 minutes remain where you are, do not sit up, and determine your pulse rate (beats/min).
+After 20 minutes, remain where you are, do not sit up, and determine your pulse rate (beats/min).
 This is your HRrest.